On Linear Power Control Policies for Energy Harvesting Communications: Problem Formulation

 \section{Problem Formulation}

 Consider a discrete-time energy harvesting communication system with a battery of capacity $c$.
 The amount of energy harvested at time $t$ is denoted by $E_t$.
-The process $E^\infty=(E_t)_{t=1}^\infty$ of energy arrivals is assumed to be i.i.d.\ with marginal probability distribution being $Q$, a probability measure on $\nnreal$ (with the associated Borel $\sigma$-field).
+The process $E^\infty=(E_t)_{t=1}^\infty$ of energy arrivals is assumed to be independent and identically distributed (i.i.d.) with marginal distribution $Q$, a probability measure on $\nnreal$ (with the associated Borel $\sigma$-field).
 Under the assumption of the harvest-store-use architecture, the harvested energy is first stored in the battery and then consumed to transmit data over a point-to-point quasi-static fading AWGN channel.
-Let $B_t$ be the battery energy level at time $t$ (after the arrival of $E_t$) and $G_t$ the consumed energy in time slot $t$.
+Let $B_t$ be the battery level at time $t$ (after the arrival of $E_t$) and $G_t$ the consumed energy in time slot $t$.
 Then

 with the admissibility condition $G_t\le B_t$ for all $t\ge 1$.

 In its most general form, $G_t$ is a function of $E^t=(E_1,\ldots,E_t)$, that is, $G_t=\pi_t(E^t)$.
 A sequence $\pi^\infty=(\pi_t)_{t=1}^\infty$ of such functions forms an (admissible) online power control policy.
 The induced (long-term average) throughput of the system is defined as